Like anything around the home, greenhouses will require maintenance and, from time to time, some repairs.

 Water and Mildew

 Since they are fairly well sealed, water (and therefore mildew) will build up on the walls.
-Even those with gaps under the roof line and venting fans still retain considerable moisture, and algae, mold and mildew will form on the surfaces.
+Even those with gaps under the roofline and venting fans still retain considerable moisture, and algae, mould and mildew will form on the surfaces.

 If you have a greenhouse roof made of certain plastics, you'll find that over the course of a few years it may well darken or yellow.
 That change reduces the amount of light transmitted and ultimately leads to cracking.
 It will need to be replaced sooner or later.

 Even ordinary glass can yellow over time and become brittle.
 As it does it transmits less light and is more likely to break from hail or accidental bumping.
 Though this will take much longer than most plastics, you should be prepared for the possible replacement cost after 7-10 years or so.

 New polycarbonate panels are making their way into greenhouse construction.
 They transmit light well, have very good heat retention properties, and can last for decades.
 But the seal between panes can require repairs from time to time.
 Re-caulking is usually all that's needed and can be carried out with a good scraper, a caulking gun and a lot of patience.

 Incidentally, condensation within sandwiched polycarbonate panes, and between the panes, walls and other parts can also become covered with algae and mould.
 Be prepared to clean them, though it won't be required as often as glass.

 Ice buildup, sharp temperature changes, falling branches and other events can require replacing a pane.
 A modular construction plan can make that easier and less expensive.
 Plan or select your design accordingly.

 Of course, there's repair and maintenance of the watering systems, benches and tabletops, and so forth, don't forget.
 And you thought it would all be just gardening...